 I’ll answer these questions in this post—and more.

-When you finish reading, you will know how to:
+When you finish reading, you’ll know how to:

-- build a strong brand that enables your firm to be more competitive and attract better clients
+- build a robust, competitive brand that attracts better clients

-What you learn in this post applies whether you run a large firm or are a sole proprietor.
-So, I’ll use the terms “attorney” and “law firm” interchangeably in this post.
+The strategies and tactics in this post apply whether you’re a sole proprietor or run a large firm.
+So, I’ll use the terms “attorney” and “law firm” interchangeably throughout the content to maintain simplicity.

-Branding: Most people associate a brand with a logo.
+Most people associate a brand with a logo.
 But branding is a business development process.
-Brand development extends beyond an organization’s visual identity and includes other components, such as competitive positioning.
+It includes client targeting, messaging, and competitive positioning.

 The branding process begins at ideation and never ends.

-Digital marketing describes the promotion of legal services through technology, primarily online.
-Websites, social media, and search engine advertising are examples of digital marketing tactics.
+Digital marketing relates to promotion through technology, primarily online.
+For example, social media, pay-per-click ads, and search engine optimization (SEO) are digital marketing tactics.

-Advertising: Advertising is a targeted marketing message designed to get leads or make sales.
+Advertising: Advertising usually refers to a paid marketing campaign designed to get leads or sales.

-Conversion: A conversion occurs when a prospect responds positively to a marketing message.
+Conversion: A conversion occurs when a prospect takes a step toward becoming a customer.
 Here are examples of conversions: